 9. Assessments Disclose whether or not the board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
 If assessments are regularly conducted, describe the process used for the assessments.
 If assessments are not regularly conducted, describe how the board satisfies itself that the board, its committees, and its individual directors are performing effectively.
 The Board of Directors is responsible for the ongoing assessment of its directors.
-The independent directors evaluate the overall performance of the Board and individual directors.
-The chair of the Board is responsible for ensuring good Board member diversity and chemistry.
-The Corporate Governance Committee has recently established a program under which questionnaires are issued to the directors annually to assess the effectiveness of the Board, its committees and the directors.
-The results are compiled for presentation to the Corporate Governance Committee for discussion and action, as required.
-10. Director Term Limits and Other Mecha nisms of Board Renewal Disclose whether or not the issuer has adopted term limits for the directors on its board or other mechanisms of board renewal and, if so, include a description of those The Corporation has not adopted term limits for the directors comprising the Board.
+The independent directors evaluate the overall performance of the Board of Directors and individual directors.
+The Chair of the Board is responsible for ensuring good Board member diversity and chemistry.
+The Board of Directors has recently established a program under which questionnaires are issued to the directors annually to assess the effectiveness of the Board of Directors, its committees and the directors.
+The results are compiled for presentation to the Board of Directors for discussion and action, as required.
+10. Director Term Limits and Other Mecha nisms of Board Renewal Disclose whether or not the issuer has adopted term limits for the directors on its board or other mechanisms of board renewal and, if so, include a description of those director term limits or other mechanisms of board renewal.
+If the issuer has not adopted director term limits or other mechanisms of board renewal, disclose why it has not done so.
+The Corporation has not adopted term limits for the directors comprising the Board.
 At this time, the Board does not believe that it is in the best interests of the Corporation to establish a limit on the number of times a director may stand for election.
 While such a limit could help create an environment where fresh ideas and viewpoints are available to the Board, a director term limit could also disadvantage the Corporation through the loss of the beneficial contribution of directors who have developed increasing knowledge of, and insight into, the Corporation and its operations, over a period of time.